emmaU90/Analysis_of_top_uk_youtubers/README.md

 # Objective

 - What is the key pain point?
-The Head of Marketing wants to find out who the top YouTubers are in 2024 to decide on which YouTubers would be best to run marketing campaigns throughout the rest of the year.
+ -The Head of Marketing wants to find out who the top YouTubers are in 2024 to decide on which YouTubers would be best to run marketing campaigns throughout the rest of the year.

 - What is the ideal solution?